kernoeb/Telegramusic/README.md

 It's **against Deezer's terms of service**.

+## Information

+You should probably use Docker way to install the bot, or follow the steps listed in the Dockerfile You will have a upgraded version of youtube_dl which is really faster And avoid the "FLAC issue" from the deezer download library Theses commands can be run manually or in a script

 ## Translations

 Your native language is not in the `langs.json` file ?
 Just make a pull request or pm me !